Carrie Willard

 October 15, 2013 by Carrie

-Daily Movement – exercise, especially outside, has such a powerful effect on my mood.
+Exercise, especially outside, has such a powerful effect on my mood.
 A couple of days this week I felt unusually stressed, and it hit me that I had skipped my daily walk for two days in a row.
 After taking my walk I felt better immediately.

-Getting Up Before Kids – this habit allows me time to pursue personal goals, and have a bit of breathing space at the start of the day before I’m “on” as a homeschooling parent.
+This habit allows me time to pursue personal goals, and have a bit of breathing space at the start of the day before I’m “on” as a homeschooling parent.
+(Update: As of 2021 my kids are in public school after my divorce.
+I prioritize sleep more now that I have kid-free time during the day.
+But when I was homeschooling, that early morning alone time was essential to my sanity!)

-Each of these four things creates massive spillover in my life.
 For example, making a to-do list means that when I sit down to the computer, I’m much more efficient.
 I don’t waste time on social media, I get right to work writing or doing other activities that impact my income.

 Meal planning saves lots of money and makes us healthier.
 Being outside and exercising reduces my stress and makes me a better person.
 And getting things done early in the morning removes that niggling feeling in the back of my brain and allows me to be more present with my children all day.

 What habits contribute most to your sanity and well-being?
+What would you add to my list of good habits for moms?

 howwowhabits-kindlecover-final